RHETORICALPOINTS

 6

-From now on, every script the Script Generator or Pipeline creates
+From now on, every script the Generate Script and Video Pipeline tools create

 will match the style you described.